-Dr MacLeman has over 25 years' experience across all phases of the life sciences sector.
-With a career-spanning veterinary practice, pharmaceutical development and manufacturing, biotechnology, diagnostics and finance, Dr MacLeman has expertise in capital raising, business development, technology commercialisation and sales & marketing globally.
-Dr MacLeman has launched products using both in-house and outsourced sales staff in Australia and the US.
+Paul has over 25 years' experience across all phases of the life sciences sector.
+With a career-spanning veterinary practice, pharmaceutical development and manufacturing, biotechnology, diagnostics and finance, Paul has expertise in capital management, business development, technology commercialisation and sales & marketing globally.
+Paul has launched products using both inhouse and outsourced sales staff in Australia and the US.
 He has founded life sciences start-ups in the biologics area and worked in investment banking focusing on the analysis and financing of technology companies.
-Dr MacLeman has previously served as Chairman, Director or Managing Director/CEO of several VC funded, ASX, NASDAQ, CSE and TSX listed companies.
-Dr MacLeman is currently Chairman of AdAlta Limited (1AD:ASX), Chairman of SuperTrans Medical Limited and nonexecutive director of Upkara Inc. & Upkara Asia Pacific Pty Ltd. Dr MacLeman Chairs the Industry Review Committee for the Pharmaceutical Manufacturing National Training Package for the AISC.
-He is an expert advisor to PharmaVentures (Oxford, UK) and Mind Medicine.
-Dr MacLeman also serves on a number of other NFP and government advisory groups.
-Dr MacLeman holds a degree in veterinary science, post-graduate engineering and governance qualifications, and an MBA from MGSM.
+Paul has previously served as Chairman, Director or Managing Director/CEO of several VC funded, ASX, NASDAQ, CSE and TSX listed companies and has driven a number of IPOs.
+Paul Chairs the Industry Review Committee for the Pharmaceutical Manufacturing National Training Package for the AISC.
+He is an expert advisor to PharmaVentures plc.
+(Oxford, UK) and Mind Medicine.
+Paul also serves on a number of other NFP and government advisory groups.